-As noted above and in the statement of activities, the cost of all governmental activities during the period ended September 30, 2022 was \$1,391,599.
+As noted above and in the statement of activities, the cost of all governmental activities during the period ended September 30, 2024 was \$1,865,165.
 The costs of the District's activities were primarily funded by program revenues which were comprised of Developer contributions and assessments.
-Expenses increased primarily due to bond issue costs and interest expense incurred in the current fiscal year.
+Expenses decreased primarily due to the prior year conveyance to other governmental entities for ownership and maintenance purposes.